-"With my boss, he was a joker - jokes around and stuff like that - but they had a lot of semi-gay bashing and they raised some very nasty little jokes that I didn't care for, and people were joking around and by me being black and it was an all-white company I was working for, I decided not to tell."
-(Fesko, 2001: 239)
+"With my boss, he was a joker - jokes around and stuff like that - but they had a lot of semigay bashing and they raised some very nasty little jokes that I didn't care for, and people were joking around and by me being black and it was an all white company I was working for, I decided not to tell."29

-This fear of stigma and the potential inability to disclose means that, across the EU, numerous PLHA are unable to request that reasonable accommodations be made to their working environment because of the fact they have not disclosed their status to their employer.
+This fear of stigma and the potential inability to disclose means across the EU numerous PLHA are unable to request that reasonable accommodations be made to their working environment because of the fact they have not disclosed their status to their employer.
 Such a fact could have detrimental effects on a PLHA's health and their participation in professional life should they become ill.
 By way of example, in the absence of disclosure and reasonable accommodations being made PLHA may miss hospital appointments if such appointments fall during working hours or opt to not take doses of medication whilst at work for fear of possible awkward questioning by fellow workers.

-HIV was mentioned by Advocate General Kokott in her opinion in HK Danmark (Ring and Skouboe Werge) when referring to the express distinction between sickness and disability that the CJEU had earlier drawn in Chacon Navas, she stated: "33.
-A distinction must therefore be drawn between sickness as the possible cause of the impairment and the impairment resulting from sickness.
-A permanent limitation resulting from sickness which hinders participation in professional life is also covered by the protection of the directive.
+HIV was mentioned by Advocate General Kokott in her opinion in HK Danmark (Ring and Skouboe Werge) when referring to the express distinction between sickness and disability that the CJEU had earlier drawn in Chacon Navas, she stated: